 Having already established herself as the leading colour photographer of the day, in September 1907 Miss Acland began experimenting with the Lumière brothers’ revolutionary new Autochrome process.
 With the Autochrome a colour photograph could be taken in a single exposure on a single plate.
 Somewhat astonishingly, the colour in the image was create by a microscopic screen of potato starch grains, dyed red, green and violet.

-Miss Acland submitted this plate at the Society of Colour Photographers first annual exhibition in October 1907, making it the earliest Autochrome by a woman to be exhibited in public.
-Maggie Hope was the former ward of her aunt Agnes Cotton, who ran an industrial school in Leytonstone for the training of girls rescued from prostitution and vice.
+Miss Acland submitted this plate to the Society of Colour Photographers first annual exhibition in October 1907, making it the earliest Autochrome by a woman to be exhibited in public.
+Maggie Hope was the former ward of her aunt Agnes Cotton, who ran an industrial school in Leytonstone for the training of girls rescued from prostitution and other vice.

 “Autumn Colours in New College Gardens”, Oxford, September 1907

 The rich, dense colours of the Autochrome caused great excitement when the process was first released.
 This scene remains almost unchanged today but has rarely been captured so effectively by photography.